Achilles Tendon Repair Videos

 Even though the Achilles tendon is the strongest tendon in the human body it can sustain an injury.
 Severe push off movements can stress the Achilles tendon resulting in injury.
 In serious cases, it can partially or completely damage the tendon.
 This is commonly known as an Achilles tendon rupture.
 Athletes, such as football, basketball players, dancers, and swimmers have the biggest threat of this injury.
 Their regular activities often invite forceful push off motions resulting in torn ligaments.
 Dr. Nagler is a leading expert in the diagnosis of Achilles tendon issues.
 He is also one of the best surgeons in repairing the Achilles tendon, with his years of expertise.

 Sudden falls, injuries, forced upward movement and a deep cut in the ankle can also cause tendon ruptures and can cause pain and affect foot movement.

 Walk with a flat foot; problems with pushing off the floor

 Unable to stand on tiptoe

 One is able to feel the gap above the heel while walking

 Open Surgery: A single large incision is performed during the surgery

 Percutaneous Surgery: Several tiny incisions are made in place of one large incision to mend the tendons.

 A plaster cast is necessary for a complete recovery.
-Foot specialists in the Nagler Foot Center in Houston, will always suggest wearing a cast, or a walking boot for at least eight weeks after having Achilles tendon surgery.
+Foot specialists at Nagler Foot Center in Houston, will always suggest wearing a cast, or a walking boot for at least eight weeks after having Achilles tendon surgery.
 This is for supporting the foot to keep it pointed slightly downward.
-It takes almost six months for complete recovery.
-Podiatrists like Dr Nagler, may suggest to their patients not to continue with their regular daily activities only after complete recovery to avoid recurrence.
+It takes almost six months for a complete recovery.
+Podiatrists like Dr. Nagler, may suggest to their patients not to continue with their regular daily activities only after complete recovery to avoid recurrence.